alexne92/bot_for_instagram/README.md

 ## About

-bot_for_instagram is a pure-python code to automate the process of several tasks in instagram.
+bot_for_instagram is a pure-python code to automate the process of several tasks in instagram.\
 The purpose of this project is to help the user to perform the following operations:

--follow other users
+- follow other users
--like photos
+- like photos
--comment posts
+- comment posts

 All these operations are based on the hashtags that the user is interested into.

 ## Table of Contents: